asterisk/documentation/docs/Configuration/Dialplan/Pattern-Matching.md

----
+!!! note

-**Note:**  The X, N, and Z convenience notations mentioned earlier have no special meaning within a set.
+    The X, N, and Z convenience notations mentioned earlier have no special meaning within a set.

     The only characters with special meaning within a set are the '-' character, to define a range between two characters, the  '\' character to escape a special character available within a set, and

----
+[//]: # (end-note)

 Other Special Characters